Grindell’s Hut

 Eligibility

-• All Australian permanent residents over the age of 18 are eligible to apply
+• All permanent residents of Australia over the age of 18 are eligible to apply

 • Aboriginal and Torres Strait Islander artists are strongly encouraged to apply